Nayem73/MY-TECH-SHEET/java/Java OOPs Concepts in 120 minutes.md

 In this example, the `Car` class simplifies the process of starting the engine.
 The user doesn’t need to know how the engine starts; they just need to call the `start` method of the `Car` class.

+# but I did not use any abstract class, abstract method or interface.
+Then how is it abstraction?

+Great question!
+Abstraction in object-oriented programming (OOP) is not only about using `abstract` classes, `abstract` methods, or interfaces.
+It’s a broader concept.

+Abstraction is about simplifying complex systems by breaking them down into smaller, more manageable parts and exposing only what is necessary for the interaction.
+It’s about hiding the details and complexity and providing a simpler interface.

+In your code, the `Car` class doesn’t need to know the details of how the engine starts.
+It only needs to know that it can call the `start` method of the `Engine` class.
+The details of how the engine starts are hidden inside the `Engine` class.
+This is abstraction.

+Even though you didn’t use `abstract` classes or interfaces, you’ve achieved abstraction by encapsulating the details within your classes and exposing only what’s necessary.
+This makes your code easier to use and understand, and that’s the essence of abstraction in OOP.

 2. **Code Reusability**: Abstraction promotes code reusability through inheritance and interfaces.
 Here’s an example using a `Shape` abstract class and `Circle` and `Rectangle` classes:

 ```java